hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 ## Piping different separators

-We can do more advanced commands with our separators by piping AWK.
+We can do more advanced commands with our separators by piping `AWK`.
 For example, we can pull lines where coyote is the **SECOND** animal listed for Yosemite park.

 Before we do that let's take a step back.
-You may be wondering why on earth we need to do this kind of command.
-While something like this may not be particularly useful for Parker this kind of command is key for looking at some complex NGS files!
+You may be wondering why on earth we need this kind of command.
+While something like this may not be particularly useful for Parker's data this kind of command is key for looking at some complex NGS files!

-For example take a look at this gff
+For example take a look at this gff file

 ```
 chr3	ENSEMBL	five_prime_UTR	50252100	50252137	.	+	.
 ID=UTR5:ENST00000266027.9;Parent=ENST00000266027.9;gene_id=ENSG00000114353.17;transcript_id=ENST00000266027.9;gene_type=protein_coding;gene_name=GNAI2;transcript_type=protein_coding;transcript_name=GNAI2-201;exon_number=2;exon_id=ENSE00003567505.1;level=3;protein_id=ENSP00000266027.6;transcript_support_level=2;hgnc_id=HGNC:4385;tag=basic,CCDS;ccdsid=CCDS63644.1;havana_gene=OTTHUMG00000156940.2